tsuki-lang/tsuki/spec.md

 Most of the listed operators are overloadable, see [Operator overloading](#operator-overloading).

+The token `->` appears inside the syntax, but is _not_ an operator - it's only used for punctuation.
+This token is the "then" arrow, used in `if` and `match` expressions to separate the condition from a single-line expression body.

 # Parsing

 tsuki programs are read in lines from top to bottom, left to right, until the end of a file is reached.